sw1sh/QuantumPotatoChips/typst/main.typ

 //$

-Upon a close analysis, one can show that bit flip, phase flip and phase damping keep the states within the quantum potato chip, only inducing some shrinking (see Table 2).//@fig:channels-on-potato
+Upon a close analysis, one can show that bit flip, phase flip and phase damping map the states within the quantum potato chip to other states within the quantum potato chip, only reducing the volume of the region (see Table 2).//@fig:channels-on-potato
-On the other hand, other channels transform states such that they go outside of the quantum potato chip.
-For the bit flip case, the Bloch vector can be obtained by new variables $q',p'$ and @eq:kp-vector with ${p' = p + xi (1-2p), q' = q}$, for the phase flip it will be ${q' = q + xi (1-2q), p' = p}$, while for the phase damping it will be ${p' = p, q' = 1/2 (1 - sqrt(1 - xi) + 2 q sqrt(1 - xi))}$.
+On the other hand, other channels map states such that they go outside of the quantum potato chip.
+To explicitly show that the probabilities are still separable for the bit flip case, the Bloch vector can be obtained by new variables $q',p'$ and @eq:kp-vector with ${p' = p + xi (1-2p), q' = q}$, for the phase flip it will be ${q' = q + xi (1-2q), p' = p}$, while for the phase damping it will be ${p' = p, q' = 1/2 (1 - sqrt(1 - xi) + 2 q sqrt(1 - xi))}$.